Lagos Travel Guide

 The former capital grew to prominence when it became a central trading post for the Portuguese in the late 1400s, also serving as a major hub for the international slave trade.
 When the British annexed the city in 1861, they effectively put a stop to the slave trade, but took control of trade and industry.
-Once Nigeria gained independence in 1960, Lagos experienced a boom, which swelled the city's population considerably, and today Lagos is one of the world's fastest-growing cities, home to a complex tapestry of religious and ethnic groups.
-The sprawling city is chaotic, crowded and lacks any major tourism infrastructure, though the government is investing millions in upgrades to security and public transport.
+Once Nigeria gained independence in 1960, Lagos experienced a boom, which swelled the city's population considerably.
+Today Lagos is home to a complex tapestry of religious and ethnic groups.
+The sprawling city is vibrant, crowded, and lacks any major tourism infrastructure, though the government is investing millions in upgrades to security and public transport.

-Most visitors travel to Lagos for business, and there are few tourist attractions in the city; however, those willing to put in some effort will have a unique and memorable experience.
-Streets are congested, drivers are maniacal and blackouts are common, but the complex history of the city, and Nigeria as a whole, contributes to its exotic flavour.
-Lagos has an interesting National Museum, National Theatre, several colourful markets and some decent beaches to explore.
+Most visitors travel to Lagos for business, and there are few tourist attractions in the city.
+However, those willing to put in some effort will have a unique and memorable experience.
+Streets are congested, drivers are maniacal and blackouts are common, but the complex history of the city, and Nigeria as a whole, contributes to its unique flavour.
+Lagos has an interesting National Museum, National Theatre, several colourful markets and some beautiful beaches to explore.

 Become our Lagos Travel Expert